Adron/adron.github.io/_working/contents/articles/developer-advocate-difficulties/index.md

 ## Eternal Conflict State

-You may ponder, "Adron, you just wrote about a lot of the characteristics requirements of a developer advocate and they sure sounded like a lot of eternal conflict states!"
+You may ponder, "Adron, you just wrote about a lot of the characteristic requirements of a developer advocate and they sure sounded like a lot of eternal conflict states!"
 You're right!
 One has a lot to deal with as a developer advocate, and there's more!

 1. **Team value** is always questioned and rarely understood by anybody.
 As an advocate, you can test out the difficulty of understanding this by asking, "what value do I provide the company?" and then "what value do I provide the tech community?"
 The answers that come from that will show how difficult it is to determine what a developer advocates value is to both.
 It's a hard question to answer, and company's often screw up developer advocacy in many ways.
 Determining this value for yourself as a developer advocate and the company determining how you do or don't provide value is a tough and stressful question to answer.
 It's also a question that will often come up almost every quarter.
 Be prepared for this eternal conflict state.